build-canaries/clj-cctray/README.md

 ## Local files and remote files can be read

 By default, you can load local files on your disk and remote files over http or https.
-If you are using `clj-cctray` on a webserver then we recommend you ensure only http[s] urls are being parsed.
+If you are using `clj-cctray` on a webserver then we recommend you ensure only http[s] urls are being parsed or you load the url yourself and just pass an InputStream to `clj-cctray`.

 ## Installation